-Professional Standards Regarding Medical Records: Frequently Asked Questions
+Professional Standards Regarding the Management of Medical Records: Frequently Asked Questions

 A medical record acts as a tool for every patient encounter with a health care professional.
 It is an account of a patient’s medical history, care or treatments received, test results, diagnoses, and medications prescribed that may help determine the health care received by the patient.

-Who is responsible for the management of my medical records?
+Who is responsible for the management and storage of my medical records?

 The College does not store or maintain patient medical records.

 A physician, a regulated health professional, a health authority or a licensed continuing care facility can be considered the custodian, or owner of your medical record.
 The custodian is responsible for the management and storage of patient medical records.

-Physicians must make appropriate arrangements for the safe storage of medical records, which may include the transfer of records to another physician or clinic, for safe storage or use a secure record storage company.
+Physicians must make appropriate arrangements for the safe storage of medical records, which may include the transfer of records to another physician, clinic or secure record storage company.